ricoen/ricoen/README.md

 # Hi there 👋

-I develop code for scientific approaches<br>
+## I develop code for scientific approaches<br>

 I :alien: science

-🌱 I’m currently learn machine learning for edge computing and embedded systems
+🌱 I’m currently learn machine learning for edge computing and embedded system.

 **Louis Pasteur** said:
 >"Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world."